Flea Allergy Dermatitis

 Flea allergy dermatitis is a common allergy in pets.
 It is a reaction to flea saliva when fleas bite the pet.
 It causes the pet to be extremely itchy and they can develop secondary skin infections as a result.

-- Pets do not have to have a LOT of fleas to have a reaction.
-A few bites can cause in intense response!
+Pets do not have to have a LOT of fleas to have a reaction.
+A few bites can cause an intense response!

 Fleas are bloodsucking insects with a life span of 6 to 12 months.
 This life span is influenced by environmental conditions and can vary from two to three weeks up to a year.
 The adult flea spends most of its life on the host, while the immature stages (eggs, pupae, larva) are found in the environment.